Edward St John (cricketer)

-Edward St John (8 December 1805 – 17 January 1892) was an English cricketer who was associated with Cambridge University Cricket Club and made his first-class debut in 1829.
+Edward St John (8 December 1805 – 17 January 1892) was an English cricketer who was associated with Cambridge University Cricket Club and made his debut in 1829.

 He was a student at Downing College, Cambridge.
 After graduating with a LLB degree in 1831 he became a Church of England priest and was rector of Finchampstead from 1841 until his death in 1892.